divya-gh/Gemini-Powered-Birthday-Email-Agent/README.md

 * Integrate a mobile-first interface with a scheduled automation engine to track and monitor birthdays
 * Ensures consistent "top-of-mind" engagement without manual overhead or monthly subscription fees.

+## Data Privacy & Sample Dataset
+#### To maintain the highest standards of data privacy and confidentiality, please note:

+##### Dummy Data: All client names, contact details, and personal notes featured in screenshots or documentation are entirely synthetic.
+They do not represent real individuals or existing business relationships.

+##### No Real References: Any similarity to actual persons, living or dead, or real-world events is purely coincidental.

 ## System Architecture :
 ** The solution utilizes a "Decoupled Architecture," separating the user interface, the logic layer, and the intelligence engine to ensure stability and cost-efficiency. **